cherrynoize/dotfiles/.github/README.md

 - Also I've removed some watermarks from a few wallpapers just for aesthetic reasons, please don't get mad at me.
 I'll be glad to add a link to your original work if you reach out.

+## And thanks to you for using my dotfiles

+*If you like them please consider giving us a star.
+Bye!*